SimFL-Lab/SimFL-Lab.github.io/_pages/research.md

 ## Publication

 ### 2021
 [1] J Kim and S Hong, "A dynamic storage location assignment model for a progressive bypass zone picking system with an S/R crane," Journal of the Operational Research Society, (Accepted) (2021))

+[2] Taehoon Lee, Young-Joo Kim, Jihyun Lee, Soondo Hong, "A Study on Productivity Evaluation and Replacement Analysis in Order Picking with Person-Following Picking Carts", Korean Journal of Logistics,29, no.3 (2021) : 69-78.doi: 10.15735/kls.2021.29.3.006

 ### 2020